Varieties of Bread Wheat

 3 = An old Armenian variety that can grow up to five feet high.

 4 = "Maris Widgeon".
-A moderately-tall variety that was favoured for thatching and making corn 'dollies'.
+A moderately-tall heritage variety that was favoured for thatching and making corn 'dollies'.

 5 = "Redfast".
 A tall British heritage variety with the ears and mature grain having a darker 'tanned' appearance, known as 'red'.